-The egg ofEaster today it immediately makes us think of the egg ofchocolate with surprise inside, but it is an ancient traditional symbol in many cultures, even among the Persian peoples, among the Egyptians, Greeks and Chinese.
+The Easter egg today immediately makes us think of the chocolate egg with the surprise inside, but it is an ancient traditional symbol in many cultures, even among the Persian peoples, among the Egyptians, Greeks and Chinese.

 During Easter, early Christians used to paint eggs red, in remembrance of Christ's blood, and then decorate them with sacred symbols and crosses.

 Until a few decades ago, during Lent, in addition to not eating meat, it was also forbidden to eat eggs.
 For this reason the faithful, in order not to waste them, used to boil them and paint them and then give them away.
 This tradition would have been born in the Middle Ages in Germany, where the eggs were wrapped in leaves and flowers to color them naturally.

 A further evolution of the tradition has taken place in more recent centuries when, in the richer classes, the reproductions of eggs have become real works of art, made with precious metals and finely decorated, to be given as gifts to each other on the occasion of Easter.
 Some of the most valuable specimens of this type are the works of the goldsmith Peter Carl Fabergé who made for the Russian tsars between 1885 and 1917, in gold or other precious metals, these eggs which inside kept gifts as precious as their container.